awsdocs/aws-cdk-guide/doc_source/cdk_pipeline.md

 ------

-Note the following:
-+ `CDK_NEW_BOOTSTRAP` is a variable that enables the bootstrapping of the new style of Toolkit stack required by the CDK Pipelines feature\.
-+ *`ADMIN-PROFILE`* is a profile defined in your AWS configuration files that has credentials for the account and region being bootstrapped\.
-You may omit `--profile` and this value if you are using the default profile or the environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_DEFAULT_REGION` to provide your AWS account credentials\.
-+ `npx cdk` invokes the AWS CDK Toolkit, either the version installed in your project if any, or the global installation\.
-+ `--cloudformation-execution-policies` specifies the ARN of a policy under which future CDK Pipelines deployments will execute\.
-The `AdministratorAccess` policy is the default; your organization may require a more constrained policy\.
-+ `--trust` \(in the second example\) indicates which other accounts should have permissions to deploy AWS CDK applications into this environment\.
-This should be the pipeline's AWS account ID\.
-+ `aws://ACCOUNT-ID/REGION` is the account and region we're bootstrapping\.
-It may be omitted if you are bootstrapping the profile's default region\.

 **Tip**
 Use administrative credentials only to bootstrap and to provision the initial pipeline\.
 Drop administrative credentials as soon as possible\.